-This parameter determines how the mA Output relates to what is measured.
+This parameter determines how the ma Output relates to what is measured.
 By default, it operates exactly the same as the display (P100), but it can be set to operate as follows:

 Option Description 0 = Default mA output relative to Mode (P100) 1 = Distance mA output relative to distance .
-2 = Level mA output relative to level.
+2 = Level mA output relative to level .
 3 = Space mA output is relative to space .
-6 = Pump rate mA output is relative to the pumping rate (for RMA)
+4 = Avg.
+Level mA output is relative to the average level of two points of measurement.
+P100 = 4 5 = Differential mA output is relative to the differential between two points of measurement.
+P100 = 5